winterbe/streamjs/README.md

 # Getting started

 Stream.js is based on ECMAScript 5 and works in all modern browsers as well as [Node.js](http://nodejs.org/) and [Nashorn](http://openjdk.java.net/projects/nashorn/).
-You can install Stream.js manually by downloading the [latest release](https://github.com/winterbe/streamjs/releases) from GitHub.
+In order to get started you can install Stream.js manually by downloading the [latest release](https://github.com/winterbe/streamjs/releases) from GitHub.
 The root folder contains the minified script and a source map file for debugging.
 Alternatively you can install Stream.js with [Bower](http://bower.io/) or [NPM](https://www.npmjs.com/package/streamjs).

 ##### Bower